Doing the Fasting Mimicking Diet in the Quest for Optimal Health

 Forced Discomfort: Doing the Fasting Mimicking Diet forces you to face your struggles with food, and I have a lot of them.
 Training myself to become more comfortable with eating less food without losing my mind should help me in developing a more optimal relationship with food.
 Fasting and this type of diet help your body to adapt to stress more easily.
 If you are going to achieve optimal health, becoming comfortable with discomfort is critical.

-low-calorie chocolate treat that allows me to have dessert even while doing the Fasting Mimicking Diet.
+I will leave you with my latest obsession, which is a low-calorie chocolate treat that allows me to have dessert even while doing the Fasting Mimicking Diet.
 All you do is:

 Mix four heaped teaspoons of cacao powder with two teaspoons of xylitol or a bit of stevia, add just enough water or milk to make a paste, and put it in the fridge to cool if you want a chocolate spread you can eat by the spoonful or in the freezer if you want to have a hard chocolate later.